Burseylj/go-schedule/README.md

 ## Next steps
 This is fairly rudimentary.
 I've learned that Go's templating library is not ideal for building this kind of app (interpolation is awkward).
 If I go much further I would probably rewrite with a more robust templating system.
 Grouping rows by employee team, sorting, adding collapsable and expandable rows, adding vaildation on submit are the tough features
- - sorting would probably be done with either a full page reload, or at least a partial reload targeting the whole calendar.
+ - Sorting would probably be done with either a full page reload, or at least a partial reload targeting the whole calendar.
 This is where Go's template fragments become frustrating because passing inputs between nested templates is not as comfortable, declarative or typesafe as I would like
  - Collapsable rows would require a bit of JS, alpineJS seemed like a good fit for this project
  - HTMX has a system for vaildation but I'd want to use custom modals, or maybe a toast indicator.